dcdpr/did-btc1/proposals/ipfs.md

 The "external" ID type is replaced with "CIDv1", the "x1" hash encoding prefix is changed to "c1", and the content following the prefix is the Bech32m encoding of the raw CIDv1.
 The file may be stored in IPFS or delivered using the sidecar mechanism.

 This provides complete alignment with IPFS (support for large files, support for other hash algorithms, easy mapping to/from IPFS URLs) but comes with the complexity of integrating a CIDv1 encoding/decoding library into any application.

+### Separation of CAS and "external" ID

+The "external" ID type remains and supports only sidecar delivery.
+IPFS and other CAS protocols are adding individual encodings.